detextre4/adbox/README.md

         <true/>
     </dict>

-5. Deploy canister use `dfx deploy`, the `ACBox` canister will be running on your local replica.
+5. Deploy canister use `dfx deploy`, the `ADBox` canister will be running on your local replica.
 Make sure you put the ADBoxCanister canister id inside `.dfx/local/canister_ids.json` to your `main.dart`, the json like this: json
     {
         "__Candid_UI": {